 Exactly how Americans plan to do this varies, and financial experts strongly advise that no matter when you aim to retire — but especially if you wish to do so early — you need to have a solid plan in place well ahead of time.
 This means sorting out not just where you want to live and on how much, but whether it makes sense to own or rent in retirement.
-At first, it could seem like the obvious answer is that it is better to own, but there is actually a strong argument for both renting and owning.

 First, let’s look at the pros of renting in retirement — benefits that you don’t get if you own a home.